MP Estate Planning UK

 Choosing the Right Type of Trust

-1. The names of the settlor, trustees, and beneficiaries.
+1. The names of the settlor, initial trustees, and classes of beneficiaries.

 Tax Considerations When Setting Up a Trust